 6.3.12 A 100m Work Restrict Zone for the egretry will be adopted during their breeding season (March to late-September, to be verified during the construction period) (see Figure 6.5).
-The 100m Work Restrict Zone covers all buildings within the Application Site.
+The 100m Work Restrict Zone already covers all buildings and nearly all area within the Application Site.
 Only quieter works (Plastering, masonry, installation etc.) are allowed during the breeding season in the Work Restriction Zone.